Angular Signal Forms Part 1: Getting Started with the Basics

 }

-On the right side of the binding, we pass the corresponding FieldTree
+On the right side of the binding, we pass the corresponding FieldTree from our form structure.

 <div>